 Exposure to many chemicals used in industrial processes or created during the refining of oil into petrochemicals can also leave black and blue blotches on the skin.
 Some of the environmental pollutants that cause some of the worst problems are benzene and phenol.
 Cosmetic disasters are most likely to occur when people who have Asian skin tones and who lack the genes for the enzyme use hydroquinone to remove brown spots and then are exposed to vapors from oil refineries.
 The combination of genetics and chemical exposure can be extremely difficult to correct.

-People of Asian, African, Middle Eastern, Native American, Pacific Islander, and Latin American descent are prone to other skin issues.
+People of Asian, African, Middle Eastern, Native American, Pacific Islander, and Latin American descent are prone to other skin issues3 as much as they are prone to acne.
 Sometimes the problem is diagnosis.
 The textbook image or the photo on the Internet that depicts a whitehead, blackhead, pimple, papule, pustule, or cyst on white skin may not be very helpful in recognizing the same kind of blemish on colored skin.

 Other times the problem is choice of treatment.
 Any kind of treatment that causes inflammation, such as a skin peel or laser ablation, will have longer-lasting effects on darker skin.
 Techniques that are safe on fair skin can make beauty issues on darker skin.

 And another issue is that scarring does not always take place in the same way4 on different types of skin.
 People who have fair, white skin tend to develop long-lasting scars after they have pimples.
 Even scars can develop new scars on fair skin.

 People who have darker skin sometimes develop acne scars where acne was not visible at all.
 Blackheads, whiteheads, and unblemished skin can all be followed by acne scars, but these scars may resolve themselves more quickly than on fair skin.